Iowa vs. Oklahoma College Basketball Predictions & Picks - November 23

 Iowa Performance Insights

-- With 33.7 rebounds per game and 32.1 rebounds allowed, the Hawkeyes were 65th and 247th in college basketball, respectively, last year.
+- The Hawkeyes collected 33.7 rebounds per game and gave up 32.1 boards last year, ranking 65th and 247th, respectively, in the nation.

-- The Hawkeyes made 8 3-pointers per game and shot 34% from beyond the arc last season, ranking 104th and 183rd, respectively, in college basketball.
+- At 8 made 3-pointers per game and shooting 34% from beyond the arc last year, the Hawkeyes were 104th and 183rd in college basketball, respectively, in those categories.

 - Giving up 7.1 3-pointers per game and conceding 36.6% from downtown last year, Iowa was 165th and 331st in college basketball, respectively, in those categories.

-- The Hawkeyes attempted 37.5% percent of their shots from beyond the arc last season, and 62.5% percent from inside it.
-In terms of makes, 28.2% of the Hawkeyes' buckets were 3-pointers, and 71.8% were 2-pointers.
+- The Hawkeyes took 37.5% percent of their shots from behind the 3-point line last season, and 28.2% of their made baskets are from there.
+Inside the 3-point line, they attempted 62.5% of their shots, with 71.8% of their makes coming from there.

 Oklahoma Performance Insights

-- With 67.7 points per game on offense, Oklahoma was 280th in the country last season.
-Defensively, it allowed 67.5 points per contest, which ranked 97th in college basketball.

-- Last season the Sooners averaged 30 rebounds per game (278th-ranked in college basketball) and allowed 30.2 rebounds per contest (116th-ranked).
+- Last year the Sooners grabbed 30 boards per game (278th-ranked in college basketball) and gave up 30.2 rebounds per contest (116th-ranked).

-- Last season Oklahoma ranked 179th in college basketball in assists, dishing out 13 per game.
+- Oklahoma put up 13 assists per game, which ranked them 179th in college basketball.

-- The Sooners ranked 249th in the country at 12.5 turnovers per game, but they forced 9.9 turnovers per game, which ranked 24th-worst in college basketball.
+- The Sooners ranked 249th in the country at 12.5 turnovers per contest, but they forced 9.9 turnovers per game, which ranked 24th-worst in college basketball.

-- The Sooners ranked 219th in the nation with 7 treys per game last year.
-Meanwhile, they ranked 122nd with a 35.1% shooting percentage from downtown.
+- The Sooners sank 7 treys per game (219th-ranked in college basketball).
+They owned a 35.1% shooting percentage (122nd-ranked) from three-point land.

-- Oklahoma ranked top-25 last year in three-pointers allowed, 13th-best in college basketball with 5.5 treys allowed per game.
-Meanwhile, it ranked 46th with a 31.2% shooting percentage allowed from three-point land.
+- Oklahoma ranked 13th-best in the nation by allowing 5.5 treys per game.
+In terms of three-point percentage allowed, it ranked 46th in college basketball at 31.2%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.